 I was lucky to have Doug Lantry, museum historian as my guide because there are five hangars full of aircraft and other memorabilia displayed in tableaus that Lantry explained are intended to place the machines in context.

 In keeping with that sentiment I have to say that my ride along the aviation trail was also only partly about the machines.
-I also got a sense of how the flight has effected the people who live here.
+I also got a sense of how the flight has affected the people who live here.

 In Yellow Springs, I’d been urged to get in touch with Jim Hammond, a lifelong resident of the village who runs a family business selling desiccants.
 He told stories all afternoon but drying agents never came up.

 Instead, Hammond was eager to show me the two hangars on his grass airstrip which are full of antique airplanes.
 Six are intact.
 (Watch his Aeronca C-3 fly here) His Hatz biplane earned him a Lindbergh Trophy from the Experimental Aircraft Association.
 Another six vintage planes are awaiting restoration including a P-19 he found in a barn in 1988.

 “Doing these things, I meet a lot of like-minded folks,” he told me.
 But he’s also hoping to inspire the next generation as a volunteer with the Young Eagles program.

 “I show them my collection and give them an airplane ride and then 10 years down the road they’re flying in the military or commercial.
 They’ve chosen an aviation career and I like to think I had a part,” he told me.